Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 \paragraph{Data set.} We have collected $15$ different classes with $7$ different polygonal models each ($5$ for training and $2$ for testing) from ModelNet-40 \cite{Wu2015ModelNet40} and sampled the surface with points as explained next.
 As we optionally use RGB appearance, it is computed using Lambertian shading from 3 random directional lights.

 \paragraph{Sampling.} We simulate different forms of noise to corrupt the clean data of the synthetic data set.

-In the \textsc{Simple} noise model, we sample each 3D mesh using Poisson Disk sampling~\cite{Wei2008Poisson} to obtain clean point clouds within the range of $13\,$K and $190\,$K points each, resulting in $22\,$million points for training and $10\,$million points for testing.
-Then, we add Gaussian 3D noise with a standard deviation of $.5\%$, $1\%$, and $1.5\%$ of the diagonal of the bounding box to the coordinate.
+In the \textsc{Simple} noise model, we sample each mesh using Poisson Disk sampling~\cite{Wei2008Poisson} to obtain clean point clouds within the range of $13\,$K and $190\,$K points each, resulting in $22\,$million points for training and $10\,$million points for testing.
+Then, we add Gaussian noise with a standard deviation of $.5\%$, $1\%$, and $1.5\%$ of the bounding box diagonal.

 The \textsc{Advanced} sampling emulates true sensor noise making use of Blendsor~\cite{gschwandtner2011blensor}, a library to simulate sensor noise.
 In particular, we choose to emulate a Velodyne HDL-64E 3D scan.
 These devices introduce two types of noise in the measurements, a distance bias for each laser unit and a per-ray Gaussian noise.
 In our data, we use a standard deviation of $.5\%$ of the diagonal of the bounding box for the distance bias and three different levels of per-ray noise, $.5\%$, $1\%$, and $1.5\%$.
 This generates point clouds within the range of $3\,$K and $120\,$K points each, resulting in $12\,$million points for training and $5\,$million points for testing.